 Smidt, Hannah M., Dominic Perera, Neil J. Mitchell, and Kristin M. Bakke.
-Forthcoming.
+2020.
 “Silencing Their Critics: How Effective are Governments in Restricting Civil Society?”
-British Journal of Political Science.
+British Journal of Political Science (online first).
 Article here (open access version here).
 Data here.

 Bakke, Kristin M., Andrew Linke, John O’Loughlin, and Gerard Toal.
 2018.
 “Dynamics of State-Building after War: External-Internal Relations in Eurasian de facto states” Political Geography 63 (March): 159-173.
 Article here.